 Sometimes, in early spring and late fall, when there's very little vegetation anywhere, bait fish will roam open lake waters in search of plankton.
 During those times, you can look for small fish on the surface in the open water.
 If you see a bunch of small fish, it's a good bet larger fish are lurking below.

+This is one of our favorite freshwater fishing tips.
 When water boils up from the bottom of the lake, it creates a spring hole.
 In the summer, deep-water fish are attracted to these holes because the water coming up is always cooler.
 Even when the hole is not in deep water, spring holes can attract unsuspecting, deep-water lunkers.
 But spring holes are really tough to find.
 If you’re up for the challenge, use a water temperature gauge in the summer to locate the outer edges of the cold water zone and the depth of the layer.
 Spring holes are sometimes found in boat harbors that have been dredged, which open up springs, causing colder water to collect in areas sheltered from wind.
 After the water freezes, look for open water along icebound shorelines, which could indicate inflowing springs where the water is warmer in winter than the lake water.
 Note these areas and return in the summer.

 Trees, branches, logs, stumps and rocks are all considered to be structure.
 They all provide shelter, shade and protection for fish.
 So it's a good place to hook a fish.
 Always watch your line, and be extra careful if you're in a boat so you avoid hitting any objects.

 The insects and other aquatic critters that live on and around lily pads always attract smaller bait fish; and bait fish always attract bigger fish.
 Huge patches of lily pads can also create shade, which also attracts fish.
 Cast into the edges and openings.
 Otherwise, you may tangle up your gear.